Brewers DFA two-time All-Star OF Cain as he reaches 10 years - WHIZ News

-CINCINNATI (AP) — On the same date that he reached 10 years of major league service, the Milwaukee Brewers on Saturday designated for assignment two-time All-Star outfielder Lorenzo Cain.
+CINCINNATI (AP) — On the same date that Lorenzo Cain reached 10 years of major league service, the Milwaukee Brewers on Saturday designated for assignment the two-time All-Star outfielder.

 Cain, 36, hit .179 with one home run and nine RBIs over 43 games this season.